Contributed by Steve Johnson, Retired Extension Farm Management Field Specialist, email@example.com

-Answer: Margin Protection (MP) is an area-based crop insurance plan that provides coverage against an unexpected decrease in operating margin (revenue minus input costs), caused by reduced county-level yields, reduced commodity prices, increased prices of certain inputs, or any combination of these perils.
-Because MP is based on county average yields, an individual farm may have a decrease in its margin but not receive an indemnity payment, or vice-versa.
+Answer: Margin Protection (MP) is an area-based insurance plan that provides coverage against an unexpected decrease in operating margin (revenue minus input costs).
+This decrease could be caused by reduced county yields, decline in commodity prices and/or increased prices of select variable cost inputs or any combination of these perils.
+Because MP is area-based (county yields), an individual farm may have a decrease in its margin but not receive an indemnity or vice-versa.
+RMA Frequently Asked Questions

 Question: Why does MP have a September 30th deadline to purchase the policy?

 Answer: The discovery periods for both the MP projected price and selected variable costs are mid-August through mid-September.
 Thus, the MP Expected Margin from the Risk Management Agency (RMA) and premiums are not known until after September 15th.
-MP is typically an add-on product to an underlying base product such as Revenue Protection (RP) policy or a Yield Protection (YP) policy.
+MP is typically an add-on, shallow loss product to an underlying base product with individual coverage (Revenue Protection (RP) policy or a Yield Protection (YP) policy).

 Question: If I have a base policy and MP, will I owe the full premium for both policies?